 - first aid kit and spare contact lenses in case Oliver’s glasses broke!

 - Food!
-Nestle have brought out cereal in a box, which was great for the kids.
+Nestle have cereal in a box, which is great for the kids.
 The milk pours in and they eat it from the box.
-Tuna pasta bake was already cooked so it just needed a warm through.
+Tuna pasta bake is already cooked and can be eaten cold.
 And we also took packet mashed potato and a tin of beans and sausages.
-An extra packet of biscuits, cereal bars and some sweets for pudding were thrown in too.
+An extra packet of biscuits, cereal bars and some sweets for pudding.

 In the car, there are extra clothes, sandwiches and other accompaniments for a picnic.